MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 5. Select **Edit details**.

-6. Uncheck **Allow your users to add this bot to a team** checkbox.
+6. Clear the **Allow your users to add this bot to a team** checkbox.

     :::image type="content" source="../media/teams-disallow-end-users-to-add-to-team.png" alt-text="Checkbox is unchecked to disallow user to add bot to teams that they are part of":::